-We’ve all looked at all these aspirational blog posts from travel families who sold their homes, quit their jobs, and picked up nomadic jobs in marketing or writing code and thought, “I have too much at stake to drop everything and do that, but I really want a slice of that experience.
+We have all come across and admired full-time travel families who sold their homes, quit their jobs, and picked up nomadic jobs in marketing or writing code and thought, “I have too much at stake to drop everything and do that, but I really want a slice of that experience.
 I need to know how to travel more with my kids!”
-Thankfully, we have lived and continue to live this struggle and are here to share a few tips on how you can experience more.
+We have lived and continue to live this struggle but have hit a pretty sweet stride in regularly traveling with our kids and are here to share a few tips on how you can experience more.

 According to a survey by the Family Travel Association, “while nearly three out of five American families say they are very likely going to take a vacation in the next two years, about one out of five households will find it a challenge to afford and prioritize travel the next 24 months.”

-Essentially Time and Money continue to be the main challenges preventing families from jet setting to new experiences around the world.
+Essentially Time and Money continue to be the main challenges preventing families from jet setting to new experiences around the world and even closer to home.
+Oh we hear, and we feel you, we are ‘YOU’!

 Time and Money

 In order to save time, you just have to spend more money, right?
 Wrong!
-It is true that money can expedite a lot of things and there is a lot of privilege that comes along with it, but who wants to be privileged anyway?
-All tips below are focused on saving one or both of our precious resources so you can travel more with kids.
+It is true that money can expedite a lot of things with travel and there is a lot of privilege that comes along with it, but who wants to be privileged anyway?
+All tips below are focused on saving one or both of our precious resources so you can travel more with your kids, too.

-You can get a lot of value by packing in several 3 to 5 day road trips within about 8 hours of just about anywhere.
-For example, we live in New York City and 8 hours for us means Philadelphia, Boston, Niagara Falls, Pittsburgh, Baltimore, and many other really cool destinations.
+You can get a lot of value by packing in several shorter, 3 to 5-day, road trips within about 8 hours of just about anywhere.
+We live in New York City and 8 hours for us means Philadelphia, Boston, Niagara Falls, Pittsburgh, Baltimore, Rhode Island, Vermont, and many other really cool destinations.

 Figuring out how to travel more with kids doesn’t always need to include a full day of transport either.
 Don’t be afraid to be a tourist in your own backyard!
-Go to TripAdvisor and search attractions that tourists are visiting in your own city.
-Our current city has a lot of options, but there is usually a nearby lake, beach, water park, zoo, etc that is worthy of a night away from home.
+Go to TripAdvisor or local parenting boards to uncover new attractions and cheap family events.
+Our current city has a lot of options, but there is usually a nearby lake, beach, nature preserve, museum, etc that is worthy of a night away from home.

 Along with the local theme, while there may not be large Instagram famous attractions across small-town America, there is a lot of culture and charm to be experienced.
-Think about camping on a farm, or visiting a chocolate factory, or even look up a great aquarium.
-Most small towns have something worth seeing.
+Think about camping on a farm, or visiting a chocolate factory, or visiting a historic site.
+You might have to dig a little, but every small town has something worth exploring!

-On our recent trip to Vermont, we spent $35.00/night tent camping on a farm.
-The kids got to help harvest vegetables that we later ate for dinner at no cost.
+On our recent trip to Vermont, we spent $35.00/night tent camping on a farm through Hipcamp.
+The kids got to help harvest vegetables that we later ate for dinner, much cheaper than a pre-prepared meal.
 We also learned how to make maple syrup and got a free sample.
 It was rustic, but options with a few more amenities were also available.
 Our kids had more fun digging in the dirt and throwing sticks in the fire than they would ever have at a curated and expensive adventure theme park.

 Take advantage of layovers